Pre-General Availability: 2017-05-23

 System.gc(), and there is no way to modify the application sources, the effect of Full GCs can be mitigated by using

--XX:+ExplicitGCInvokesConcurrent or these calls completely ignored by setting
+-XX:+ExplicitGCInvokesConcurrent or let the VM completely ignore them by setting

 -XX:+DisableExplicitGC.
 External tools may still force Full GCs; they can be removed only by not requesting them.